Rebrighten.org

 Support Our MCRB Research Today :

 We seek to raise USD $5 million to implement our proposal to prove the feasibility of MCB as a way to cool and re-brighten the planet, alongside broader existing efforts to mitigate warming by cutting and removing greenhouse gases.
 Help us create a brighter, safer future for the planet & humanity by supporting this crucial project.
-See the Donate page for project components – the first ask is USD$75,000 for an engineer to work on MCB proof of concept with Dr Stephen Salter.
+See the Donate page for project components.

 Donate